🇷🇺 RUSSIA · TRANS-SIBERIAN + OYMYAKON

 Trained OJ trip leader throughout

-All transport between cities on itinerary
+All ground transport on the itinerary

-Entrance fees to sites on itinerary
+Entrance fees to sites on the itinerary

-Government taxes and service charges (excl. tips)
+Government taxes and service charges (excluding tips)

 Exclusions

-Lunches and dinners (except breakfasts)
+Lunches and dinners (breakfasts are included)

-1st class (SV/coupe) train upgrade , available at extra cost on request
+1st class (SV / coupe) train upgrade, available at extra cost on request

-Personal expenses: mineral water, snacks, tips
+Personal expenses: snacks, drinks, tips

 GST and payment gateway charges